chrislee1018/Tangelo-2.3.1/README.md

 ## Purpose

-The purpose of this project is to amend memory usage, the state table and state map in Tangelo 2.3 in order to improve the compression achieved.
+The purpose of this project is to amend memory usage, the state table and state map in Tangelo 2.3 to improve the compression achieved.

 ## Results